akeneo/pim-helpcenter/content/md/what-is/what-is-a-family.md

 Finally, the family manages **the product’s completeness**.

 Here are some examples of families:
-- a 'camcorders' family,
+- a `camcorders` family,
-- a 'mugs' family,
+- a `mugs` family,
-- a 'sofas' family,
+- a `sofas` family,
-- a 'fridges' family,
+- a `fridges` family,
-- a 'hammers' family...
+- a `hammers` family...

+All these types of products have **their own characteristics**, a camcorder will have for instance the following attributes in its family:
+- a product identifier (a `sku` for instance),
+- a GTIN/EAN/UPC/ASIN code,
+- a brand,
+- a commercial name,
+- a description,
+- a sensor type,
+- a lens type,
+- an optical zoom,
+- a screen type,
+- exposure modes...

-All these types of products have **their own characteristics**, a camcorder will have for instance the following attributes in its family: a product identifier (a sku for instance), a GTIN/EAN code, a name, a description, a reference price, a type of sensor,  a resolution, a sensor type and so on.
-The family 'Camcorders' will **gather all these attributes**, and they will be automatically added to any new product added to this family.
+The family `Camcorders` will **gather all these attributes**, and they will be automatically added to any new product added to this family.

 A hammer will also have a product identifier (a sku for instance), a GTIN/EAN code, a name, a description, but it will have its own attributes like a handle length, a handle material, a weight, a material...